pretix/pretix-docs/docs/guides/widget.md

 Navigate to :navpath:Your Event → :fa3-tags: Vouchers: and click the :btn-icon:fa3-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
-Set the "Maximum usages" field to a very high number such as 999999.
+Set the "Maximum usages" field to a high number such as 999999.

 Under "Product", choose the product (or the quota, if there is more than one product) which you want to make available through the widget.
 Check the box next to "Shows hidden products that match this voucher" at the bottom of the page.